Syknapse/Contribute-To-This-Project/README.md

 |:------|
 |![Paste card template](readme-only/card-paste.PNG "Paste above the indicated line")|

-+ This now is **your** card for you to customise and edit
++ This now is **your** card for you to customise and edit.

 ---

 ### Step 6: Apply your changes

-+ We will now start editing the html, changing the customizable fields in our card
++ We will now start editing the html, changing the customizable fields in our card.

 | <ul><li>Replace 'Name' with your name</li><li>Note: Don't change `class="name"`</li></ul> | ![Change name](readme-only/change-name.PNG "Type your name") |
 |:---|---:|